Due to the COVID-19 health crisis, the college has temporarily suspended dropping students for non-payment.

 |Registration transaction date||Payment deadline|

-- You must pay your tuition by the payment deadline to avoid the college withdrawing you from your classes.
+- You must pay your tuition by the payment deadline to avoid the college dropping you from classes for non-payment.

 - Financial aid pays tuition for the upcoming quarter after grades are posted for the previous quarter for continuing students.